iocafe/iocafe-doc/source/dependencies/imgui/260221-copy-imgui-sources-into-egui.rst

-Copy imgui source files into egui library code
+Imgui source files within egui library code
 ==============================================

 HOW TO SWITCH TO A NEW IMGUI VERSION: